Advent marks the beginning of the church year.

 The Advent wreath is usually a circle of greenery with five candles rising from it.
 There are four candles on the outside that are purple (sometimes one is pink) and the candle in the middle is white.

 The candles are lit in the same order each week so that by the fourth week, the candles have burnt down by different amounts.
-(The pink candle can be lit on the third Sunday, known as Gaudete or 'Rose Sunday'.)
+The pink candle can be lit on the third Sunday, known as Gaudete or 'Rose Sunday'.
+The fifth, white candle is lit on Christmas Eve or Christmas Day.

 The custom of Christingles comes from the Moravian church and since the latter part of the twentieth century has become a part of how many churches mark the season (though Christingle services make take place before or after Christmas).